IRISES BOOK CLUB

 Inspiring reads in science, Environment, and sustainability

 Meetings are every other month with a rotating location.
-The book club is led by Renee Barker and Leah Sherry, and input from members is always appreciated.
+The book club is led by TWIG members Allie Omens and Kim Bailey, and input from members is always appreciated.

 Let's hear your feedback about our meetings and the next book club pick!